kdflint/alliance-ship/docs/Windows_Install_Instructions.md

     psql -U postgres -f db/static_inserts.sql northbr6_devwaterwheel

 We also must create a trigger that will be responsible for update the backlog.update_dttm field.
 This trigger will be fired on a row update event.
-The Postgres_Update_Trigger.sql script is located under the db folder.
+The Postgres_Update_Trigger.sql script is located under the bin/seed folder.

 	psql -U postgres db/Postgres_Update_Trigger.sql northbr6_devwaterwheel

-There is also two other files that must be updated: playbook/email_settings.py (information concerning email service) and playbook/backlog/github_settings.py (information used to interact with the github API).
+There is also two other files that must be updated: alliance/email_settings.py (information concerning email service) and alliance/backlog/github_settings.py (information used to interact with the github API).